mitchweaver/subs/README.md

 Have a feed of your YouTube subscriptions.
 No Google account needed.

-Select a choice and with dmenu and view with mpv.
+Select a choice with dmenu and view with mpv.

 Written in POSIX sh.